JuliaDynamics/Attractors.jl/docs/src/examples.md

 As you can see, intermingledness is _not_ a measure of fractality.
 Even perfectly smooth basins can have very high intermingledness close to 1.
 It really is about how close points from one basin are to another, on average.
+Furthermore, it is really difficult for intermingledness to be 0 for well covered basins, unlike basin entropy that covers the range of 0-1 more easily.
+In [Datseris2026](@cite) intermingledness is introduced primarily for sparse data, and for focusing on specific dimensions.
+Moreover, intermingledness is defined _per_ basin, while basin entropy is a quantity characterizing the whole basin structure.

 ## 3D basins via recurrences